mailslurp/mailslurp-client/docs/interfaces/WaitForConditions.md

 # Interface: WaitForConditions

-Conditions that a `waitForXEmails` endpoint operates on.
-The methods wait until given conditions are met or a timeout is reached.
-If the conditions are met without needing to wait the results will be returned immediately.
-Can include `unreadOnly` to ignore already read emails that were returned in an API call or viewing in the dashboard.
-Can also include matches for emails containing `from`, `subject`, `hasAttachments` etc.
+Conditions to apply to emails that you are waiting for

 **`export`**